Tom-the-Bomb/PyBot/BotDescription.md

 - A `Tag system` for keeping track of useful information in tags `%tag` ( includes subcommands for managing them )
 - A `Todo system` for keeping track of things you need to do! check the list with `%todo` and ( includes subcommands for managing the list! )
+- Reverse image search
+- google search engine
+- url shortener
+- **And more!**
 ---
 Also provides some other useful commands such as `serverinfo` `avatar` `userinfo` etc.
 - A set of **graphing** commands such as `%bar` `%line` `%pie` to plot  graphs based on user-inputted data!